furo-training/.github/profile/README.md

 Each demo repo is prefixed with `demo-`, and will contain a `README.md` describing how to walk through it. 🍿

-:bulb: Some of the demo repositories are configured as templates, so that you can use them in a different organization if needed.
+:bulb: Some of the demo repositories are configured as templates, so that you can use them in a different organization or in your user account.
+Some demos contain features that are not available outside of GHEC/GHES, in these cases you will find info in each repo describing how to perform the demo.
-Make sure that you have reviewed the demo `README.md` first, so that you're sure the demo will function properly in the new organization (for example repository secrets will not be carried over to the new repository).

-:bow: Thank you following the **Cleanup** steps after each demo.
+:bow: Thank you for following the **Cleanup** steps described in the `README`'s!